RIT XU KAI XIANG

-From the age of 13 when he first picked up the upright bass until now, 21-year old bassist John Koh has shown a lot of promise with the success he has achieved in his music career.
+From the age of 13 when he first picked up the upright bass until now, bassist John Koh has shown a lot of promise with the success he has achieved in his music career.
 Internationally renowned and critically acclaimed jazz pianist Jeremy Monteiro mentioned John and said, "I feel the way Bill Evans must have felt when he met Scott Lafaro."
-Just recently, John also made his first appearance in a record "Wei III" led by his mentor and piano virtuoso, Weixang Tan.
+John made his first appearance in a record "Wei III" led by his mentor and piano virtuoso, Weixang Tan.

 John decided to pick up the upright bass when he heard Ray Brown on Oscar Peteson's album "We Get Requests."
 He soon joined his school orchestra and not long after was selected by blind audition to travel to Vienna to perform at the AMIS honor orchestra festival.
 Heavily inspired by the level of talent he was surrounded by while in Vienna, he continued to practise and was selected for every consecutive year to perform at the annual AMIS festivals.

 Having a solid foundation in classical bass, John started to shift his attention to jazz.
 During that time, he lived in Japan where the jazz scene was vibrant, Being in the right place at the right time, he saw himself improving at an exponential rate.

 During his mandatory national service in Singapore, John used his time off duty to attend jam sessions and build connections with the Singapore music scene.
 He quickly established himself as a first call bassist.
 John has worked alongside the likes of Benny Golson, Alex Sipiagin, Jeremy Monteiro, Hong Chanutr Techatana-nan, Tony Lakatos, Gabriel Hernandez, and many more.